Who is Lavena Back? Meet the Love Island series 5 contestant who "isn't afraid to say it how it is"

 Lavena already has her eyes on an Islander – but will she break up a couple to get him?

-Love Island has welcomed a fresh batch of arrivals, but how will they shake up the villa?
+Love Island welcomed a fresh batch of arrivals into Casa Amora, but how will they shake up the villa?

 We’ve got the lowdown on Lavena Back, the business developer looking for love in Majorca…